lastemp/sky_trade/README.md

 # sky_trade

-This is a sky trade Rust Smart Contract(Solana Blockchain).
+This is a [SkyTrade](https://sky.trade/) Rust Smart Contract(Solana Blockchain) built for educational purposes.
 It provides global air rights marketplace where participants buy, sell and rent airspace (https://sky.trade/).

 Below are some features contained in the program: